jbpawlik/word_nerds/README.md

 Future goals for __Word Nerds__:
 1. Allow user to include pictures with their definitions
 2. Allow user to see the actual definition of a word (if word is real)
-3. Allows users to see words at random
+3. Allow user to see a word at random

 ### __License__
 This software is licensed under the [BSD license](license.txt).